inopinatus/sublime_url/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/inopinatus/sublime_url.
 The `.scpt` files can be edited with the standard Script Editor.
+Please ensure that the `src/` directory contains the decompiled text of each script.
+Two utilities are provided for your convenience:

+#### `install-git-hooks.sh`

+This will install a pre-commit hook that checks the text against the decompiled binary.

+#### `decompile.sh`

+This will update the contents of `src/` by decompiling the contents of the `.scpt` files.

 ## History